With Cloud Code's Secret Manager integration, you can create, view, update, and use secrets within your IDE and without having them in your codebase.

 Install the Secret Manager client library.

-Click on the Cloud Code - Cloud APIs icon from the VS Code Activity bar and within the Google Cloud APIs explorer tree, select Secret Manager > Secret Manager API.
+Click on the Cloud Code - Cloud APIs icon from the Activity bar and within the Google Cloud APIs explorer tree, select Secret Manager > Secret Manager API.
 Follow the language-specific instructions laid out in the Install Client Library section.